We were unable to provide opening hours. Please contact the Church for more information

 The church is extremely isolated even in the very rural context of Norfolk churches: the village of Waterden disappeared in late mediaeval times leaving the building alone in the fields accompanied only by its Rectory (now the Old Rectory) and Waterden Farm a quarter of a mile distant.
 St Edmund’s Egmere, which also lost its village in mediaeval times and lies just a mile and a quarter away from Waterden, is a total ruin.

-In order to work with South Creake PCC with the long term maintenance and care of the building of the church and church a Friends of All Saints' Waterden FoASW) is in the process of being set up.
+In order to work with South Creake PCC with the long term maintenance and care of the building a Friends of All Saints' Waterden (FoASW) has been set up.
 If you are interested in joining FoASW contact us by email.
 You can find out more about FoASW here.

 For a Google map to help find Waterden, click here.